numencode/wn-syncops-plugin/README.md

 #### Configuration

-Before using this command, ensure your Laravel application is properly configured:

-* **Database configuration** (`config/database.php`) – the command uses the `default` connection to determine the database name, username, and password.
-* **Filesystem configuration** (`config/filesystems.php`) – if uploading to cloud storage, the disk name specified as the `cloud` argument must exist.
+This command relies on Laravel’s **Filesystem configuration** if uploading to cloud storage.
+Make sure the chosen cloud storage disk is defined in `config/filesystems.php`.

 #### Usage in CLI